Environmental Design Capstone

 Research the historical development of the study area across multiple dimensions (e.g., settlement patterns, economic development, transportation, and major transformations).
 Use concise narratives and relevant images to illustrate the evolution of the place. - Basemap

-Create base maps for the study area.
-Right-of-way (R.O.W.) maps will be provided; however, your group is expected to produce clear, well-scaled maps that include key dimensions and spatial references. - Socioeconomic Information
+Create base maps for the city and the study area.
+Your task is expected to produce clear, well-scaled maps that include key dimensions and spatial references. - Socioeconomic Information

 Research demographic and socioeconomic conditions relevant to the study area.
 Use concise narratives supported by diagrams, infographics, or charts to communicate key findings. - Environmental Context